digitalfabrik/integreat-app/native/docs/build-configs.md

 ### Javascript

-To make the selected build config available in the javascript code, the [prepare script](../tools/prepare.ts) reads the environment variable and saves it to a json file in the [src](../src) folder.
+To make the selected build config available in the javascript code, we map the non-existing module `build-config-name` to the right name constant in the corresponding build config directory in the [build-configs workspace](../build-configs), e.g. [this file](../build-configs/integreat/build-config-name/index.ts) for Integreat.
-This file is afterwards read and used to get the right build config by our build config utilities If the build config name is not set or not a valid name, an error is thrown.
+This is done with a proxy in the [metro config](../metro.config.js) in the `extraNodeModules` prop.

 To access the values of the build config use [this method](../src/modules/app/constants/buildConfig.js).